emissary-ingress/emissary/reference/shadowing.md

 ## Traffic Shadowing

 Traffic shadowing is a deployment pattern where production traffic is asynchronously copied to a non-production service for testing.
-Shadowing (or mirroring) is a close cousin to the more well-known canary testing.
-Shadowing traffic has several important benefits:
+Shadowing is a close cousin to two other commonly known deployment patterns, canary testing and blue/green deployments.
+Shadowing traffic has several important benefits over blue/green and canary testing:

 * Zero production impact.
 Since traffic is duplicated, any bugs in services that are processing shadow data have no impact on production.

 * Test persistent services.
 Since there is no production impact, shadowing provides a powerful technique to test persistent services.
 You can configure your test service to store data in a test database, and shadow traffic to your test service for testing.
+Both blue/green deployments and canary deployments require more machinery for testing.

 * Test the actual behavior of a service.
 When used in conjunction with tools such as [Twitter's Diffy](https://github.com/twitter/diffy), shadowing lets you measure the behavior of your service and compare it with an expected output.
 A typical canary rollout catches exceptions (e.g., HTTP 500 errors), but what happens when your service has a logic error and is not returning an exception?